NikoGal/zrfcxlsreader/README.md

-# zrfcxlsreader - read binary Excel files from ABAP with the libxls.
+# zrfcxlsreader - read binary Excel files from ABAP with the libxls

 This is zrfcxlsreader, Started RFC Server builded with the SAP NetWeaver RFC SDK specification and with the libxls. lixls is a nice C library for reading Excel files in the nasty old binary OLE format.